10 Cheapest Home Insurance Companies in 2025

 Check out our Auto-Owners insurance review to see if this top-rated provider is right for your needs as a homeowner.

-The Most Affordable Home Insurance Companies
+Most Affordable Home Insurance Providers

 USAA, Geico, and Nationwide have the cheapest homeowners insurance, starting at just $70 per month for a $200,000 dwelling policy.